Anthony DePalma (author)

-Anthony R. DePalma (June 16, 1952) is an American author, journalist and educator who was a foreign correspondent and reporter for The New York Times for 22 years.
+Anthony R. DePalma (born June 16, 1952) is an American author, journalist and educator who was a foreign correspondent and reporter for The New York Times for 22 years.
 He continues to work on books, magazine articles and other writing projects.
 He is also an adjunct professor at the Columbia University Graduate School of Journalism.

 Early life and education

 DePalma was born into a large, Italian-American family in the Hoboken, New Jersey.
 His father, Anthony spent his career working on the Hoboken docks.
 His mother, Phyllis, worked at home raising the family's six children.

 DePalma graduated from Our Lady of Grace elementary school in 1966, and Saint Joseph of the Palisades High School, where he was elected president of the student council, in 1970.
 He graduated cum laude from Seton Hall University in 1975.